siggisv/remotemo/README.md

 Optionally the text gets displayed at a slow rate to recreate the feeling of being connected over a slow connection.

 ## WARNING
-This is work-in-progress that has not even reached beta status.
+This is still work-in-progress.

-Almost nothing works yet and anything might get changed at any time.
+Although those parts that are needed to run the following sample have been implemented and are working, anything might get changed at any time.

 ## Quick start